jasonlbeggs/random-picker/README.md

 # Random Picker

-A PWA built to make decisions for you!
+Why make difficult decisions when this app can do it for you?
 Just put in the options and click the "Choose" button.

 Hosted at https://random-picker.netlify.com.